A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 The person or company that needs to be notified about the progress of the shipment.
 This is stipulated on the Bill of Lading.

-Origin Terminal Handling (OTHC)
+Origin Terminal Handling (OTH)

 Overweight Surcharge (OWS)